kyclark/tiny_python_projects/markov_chain/README.md

 You should find many diverse texts and use them all as training files with varying numbers for `-n` to see how the texts will be mixed.
 The results are endlessly entertaining.

-# Background

-Read about Markov chains at https://en.wikipedia.org/wiki/Markov_chain or in _The Practice of Programming_ by Brian Kernighan and Rob Pike where they discuss implementations in C, C++, Java, awk, and Perl.

 ````
 $ ./markov.py
 usage: markov.py [-h] [-l int] [-n int] [-s int] [-w int] [-d] FILE [FILE ...]